1.1 Reach level 2 for at least one other performance indicator in the program.

 Note: Any non-compliances found should be rectified, when possible, within the following year.
 Otherwise, an action plan with a timeline should be developed.

-4.1 50% of the participant's eligible terminals and operating sites (stevedoring companies) are Green Marine participants.
+4.1 At least 50% of the terminals and/or operating sites, with a minimum of 3 sites, are Green Marine participants.

-4.2 Attain an average that is equivalent to level 3 with respect to the program's other performance indicators.
+4.2 Attain an average performance level of ≥ 3.0 (without rounding) with respect to the program's other performance indicators.

 AND fulfill at least 2 of the following criteria: